Dr. Adrienne Smith

 Curriculum & Instruction

 Adrienne Smith is a prolific educational technology specialist in Pearland ISD.
 She is epitomized by creative thinking, brilliant intuition, and insight.
 As a reputable technology educator with an expertise in explaining complex concepts and processes in a simplistic manner, her commitment towards empowering teachers and students is unwavering.
 Professionally, she holds Microsoft Innovative Educator Expert, Microsoft Innovative Educator Master Trainer, and PBS Digital Innovator credentials.

-Ms. Smith holds a Bachelor of Arts degree from Louisiana State University and earned her Master of Science in Instructional Design and Technology from the University of Houston – Clear Lake.
-She is currently a doctoral candidate at the University of Houston working towards completing her Ed.D. in Curriculum and Instruction with a concentration in Learning, Design, and Technology.
+Dr. Smith holds a Bachelor of Arts degree from Louisiana State University and obtained her Master of Science in Instructional Design and Technology from the University of Houston – Clear Lake.
+In Spring 2021, she earned a Doctor of Education degree from the University of Houston in Curriculum and Instruction with a concentration in Learning, Design, and Technology.

-Ornamented with a self-motivated personality, Ms. Smith prefers to take the extra step in staying unique and reaching her aspirations.
+Ornamented with a self-motivated personality, Dr. Smith prefers to take the extra step in staying unique and reaching her aspirations.